mliakos/hackernews-autocomplete/README.md

 a Hacker News story title and display the available stories in a dropdown list.

 - Use HackerNews API
-- Render recorative search button
+- Render decorative search button

 ## Demo